 - Nari Gunjan in collaboration with Aavishkaar aims to empower women of Musahar community through education, by nurturing a sense of excitement and curiosity in school-age community through hands-on experiences and experiments.

-- Project Type Alternative Education in rural Bihar.
+- Project Type Alternative Education in rural Himachal Pradesh.
 Supported by Asha since August 2016

 - More details on this project - budget documents and a recent visit summary - can be found on the Asha Website